reframejs/reframe/readme.md

 > Reframe doesn't lock you in: You can progressively and fully eject Reframe.

-Once you fully eject Reframe, your app will not depend on Reframe anymore but will only depend on state-of-the-art and do-one-thing-and-do-it-well libraries.
+Once you fully eject Reframe, your app will not depend on Reframe anymore but will only depend on state-of-the-art and do-one-thing-do-it-well libraries.
-At that point you have the same flexibility as if you would have implemented your app on top of these do-one-thing-and-do-it-well libraries.
+At that point you have the same flexibility as if you would have implemented your app on top of these do-one-thing-do-it-well libraries.

-So you can quickly implement a prototype and when your app turns into something big you can get rid of Reframe by progressively ejecting it.
+You can quickly implement a prototype and when your app turns into something big you can get rid of Reframe by progressively ejecting it.

-> With Reframe you can quickly implement a prototype while staying fully flexible down the road.
+> Quickly implement a prototype while staying fully flexible down the road.

 #### Universal Framework